baker-Xie/Surprise/doc/source/FAQ.rst

 Raw ids are ids as defined in a rating file or in a pandas dataframe.
 They can be strings or numbers.
-Note though that if the ratings were read from a file which is the standard scenario, they are represented as strings (see e.g.
+Note though that if the ratings were read from a file which is the standard scenario, they are represented as strings. **This is important to know if you're using e.g.** :meth:`predict()
-:ref:`here <train_on_whole_trainset>`).
+<surprise.prediction_algorithms.algo_base.AlgoBase.predict>` **or other methods
+that accept raw ids as parameters.**

 On trainset creation, each raw id is mapped to a unique integer called inner id, which is a lot more suitable for `Surprise
 <https://nicolashug.github.io/Surprise/>`_ to manipulate.
 Conversions between
 raw and inner ids can be done using the :meth:`to_inner_uid()
 <surprise.Trainset.to_inner_uid>`, :meth:`to_inner_iid()